mwouts/flocon/README.en.md

 ### Hats

-The flakes also inspired our very young 3-year-old milliner:
+The snowflakes also inspired our very young 3-year-old milliner:

 ![](images/chapeaux.jpg)